Paleobotany and Palynology

 Total - 51

-The evaluation will have a continuous component, by performing tests and a written reports.
-The individual report will be presented in power-point followed by public discussion.
+The assessment will have a continuous component, through the completion of a written report, presented in PPT, followed by discussion.

 1. Introduction.
 General aspects of Paleobotany and Palynology.
 Historical aspects.
 Systematics, taxonomy and nomenclature.
 Methods and techniques of study in Paleobotany and Palynology.